tedunderwood/biographies/preregistration.md

 50. Jonathan Wild in *Jack Sheppard* (W. H. Ainsworth) resembles Bill Sikes in *Oliver Twist* (Dickens) more than either one resembles Mr. Brownlow in *Oliver Twist* (Dickens).
 The two Dickens characters may share some diction, but brutal murderers in the Newgate genre should resemble each other more than they resemble a philanthropist.

-51. Isabel Archer, in *Portrait of a Lady* (Henry James) resembles Gwendolyn Harleth in *Daniel Deronda* (George Eliot) more than either character resembles Madame Merle in *Portrait.* (Both Isabel and Gwendolyn are independent spirits trapped in marriages to manipulative husbands.
-James is said to have drawn explicitly on Eliot’s novels (and perhaps specifically on Harleth) as models for Archer.
-Edel, Leon. *Henry James: The Conquest of London: 1870-1881.* Philadelphia and New York: J. B. Lippincott Company, 1962.
-However, no comparison involving James is going to be easy.)

-52. Gilbert Osmond, in *Portrait of a Lady* (Henry James) resembles Henleigh Mallinger Grandcourt in *Daniel Deronda* (George Eliot) more than either character resembles Daniel Deronda in *Deronda.* (Our working hypothesis is that cruel, manipulative husbands resemble each other more than they resemble stand-up guys.)

-53. Gandalf, wizard in *The Return of the King* (Tolkien), resembles Merlyn, wizard in *The Sword in the Stone* (T. H. White), more than either resembles Sauron, dark lord from *The Return of the King* (Tolkien).
+51. Gandalf, wizard in *The Return of the King* (Tolkien), resembles Merlyn, wizard in *The Sword in the Stone* (T. H. White), more than either resembles Sauron, dark lord from *The Return of the King* (Tolkien).

-54. Rhett Butler, devil-take-care love interest in *Gone with the Wind* (Mitchell), resembles Lord Damerel, devil-take-care love interest in *Venetia* (Heyer), more than either resembles Wade Hampton Hamilton, Scarlett's shy son by her first husband in *Gone with the Wind* (Mitchell).
+52. Rhett Butler, devil-take-care love interest in *Gone with the Wind* (Mitchell), resembles Lord Damerel, devil-take-care love interest in *Venetia* (Heyer), more than either resembles Wade Hampton Hamilton, Scarlett's shy son by her first husband in *Gone with the Wind* (Mitchell).

-55. Scarlett O'Hara, protagonist of the romance *Gone with the Wind* (Mitchell), resembles Venetia, protagonist of the romance *Venetia* (Heyer), more than either resembles the spinster Aunt Pittypat in *Gone with the Wind*.
+53. Scarlett O'Hara, protagonist of the romance *Gone with the Wind* (Mitchell), resembles Venetia, protagonist of the romance *Venetia* (Heyer), more than either resembles the spinster Aunt Pittypat in *Gone with the Wind*.

-56. Jim Lassiter, enigmatic loner gunman in *Riders of the Purple Sage* (Zane Gray) resembles Shane, enigmatic loner gunman in *Shane* (Jack Schaefer), more than either resembles the cowardly Elder Tull from *Purple Sage*.
+54. Jim Lassiter, enigmatic loner gunman in *Riders of the Purple Sage* (Zane Gray) resembles Shane, enigmatic loner gunman in *Shane* (Jack Schaefer), more than either resembles the cowardly Elder Tull from *Purple Sage*.

-57. Lord Mormont, aristocratic military leader in *Clash of Kings* (George R. R. Martin) resembles Faramir, aristocratic military leader in *Return of the King* (Tolkien), more than either resembles Sauron in *Return of the King*.
+55. Lord Mormont, aristocratic military leader in *Clash of Kings* (George R. R. Martin) resembles Faramir, aristocratic military leader in *Return of the King* (Tolkien), more than either resembles Sauron in *Return of the King*.

-58. Hercule Poirot, detective in *Thirteen at Dinner* (Christie), resembles Sherlock Holmes in *The Valley of Fear* (Conan Doyle) more than either of them resemble Lord Edgware, the murder victim in *Thirteen at Dinner*.
+56. Hercule Poirot, detective in *Thirteen at Dinner* (Christie), resembles Sherlock Holmes in *The Valley of Fear* (Conan Doyle) more than either of them resemble Lord Edgware, the murder victim in *Thirteen at Dinner*.

-59. Sherlock Holmes in *The Adventures of Sherlock Holmes* resembles his fellow detective Lord Peter Wimsey in *The Nine Tailors* more than either of them resemble William Thoday, the (or *a*) murderer in *Nine Tailors*.
+57. Sherlock Holmes in *The Adventures of Sherlock Holmes* resembles his fellow detective Lord Peter Wimsey in *The Nine Tailors* more than either of them resemble William Thoday, the (or *a*) murderer in *Nine Tailors*.

-60. Detective Lord Peter Wimsey in *Strong Poison* (Sayers) resembles detective Miss Marple in *The Mirror Crack'd* (Christie) more than either of them resembles Marina Gregg, the murderer in *The Mirror Crack'd*.
+58. Detective Lord Peter Wimsey in *Strong Poison* (Sayers) resembles detective Miss Marple in *The Mirror Crack'd* (Christie) more than either of them resembles Marina Gregg, the murderer in *The Mirror Crack'd*.

-61. Miss Marple, detective in *The Mirror Crack'd* (Christie), resembles Nero Wolfe, armchair detective in *The Silent Speaker* (Rex Stout), more than either of them resemble Cheney Boone, the murder victim in *Silent Speaker*.
+59. Miss Marple, detective in *The Mirror Crack'd* (Christie), resembles Nero Wolfe, armchair detective in *The Silent Speaker* (Rex Stout), more than either of them resemble Cheney Boone, the murder victim in *Silent Speaker*.

-62. (Reaching across a good bit of time) Sherlock Holmes, from *The Adventures of Sherlock Holmes,* resembles Nero Wolfe in *The Silent Speaker* more than either of them resemble Alger Kates, the murderer in *Silent Speaker*.
+60. (Reaching across a good bit of time) Sherlock Holmes, from *The Adventures of Sherlock Holmes,* resembles Nero Wolfe in *The Silent Speaker* more than either of them resemble Alger Kates, the murderer in *Silent Speaker*.

-63. Lord Edgware, the murder victim in *Thirteen at Dinner* (Christie), resembles Cheney Boone, the murder victim in *The Silent Speaker* (Stout), more than either resembles Lady Edgware, the murderer in *Thirteen at Dinner*.
+61. Lord Edgware, the murder victim in *Thirteen at Dinner* (Christie), resembles Cheney Boone, the murder victim in *The Silent Speaker* (Stout), more than either resembles Lady Edgware, the murderer in *Thirteen at Dinner*.

-64. John Douglas McMurdo, the murder victim in *The Valley of Fear* (Conan Doyle), resembles Philip Boyes, the murder victim in *Strong Poison* (Sayers), more than either of them resemble the mystery writer Harriet Vane in *Strong Poison*.
+62. John Douglas McMurdo, the murder victim in *The Valley of Fear* (Conan Doyle), resembles Philip Boyes, the murder victim in *Strong Poison* (Sayers), more than either of them resemble the mystery writer Harriet Vane in *Strong Poison*.

-65. Alger Kates, bookish murderer in *The Silent Speaker* (Stout), resembles Norman Urquhart, bookish murderer in *Strong Poison* (Sayers), more than either of them resemble Nero Wolfe, the detective in *Silent Speaker*.
+63. Alger Kates, bookish murderer in *The Silent Speaker* (Stout), resembles Norman Urquhart, bookish murderer in *Strong Poison* (Sayers), more than either of them resemble Nero Wolfe, the detective in *Silent Speaker*.

-66. Carmen Sternwood, glamorous murderer in *The Big Sleep* (Chandler), resembles Marina Gregg, glamorous murderer in *The Mirror Crack'd* (Christie), more than either resembles Miss Marple, the detective in *Mirror Crack'd*.
+64. Carmen Sternwood, glamorous murderer in *The Big Sleep* (Chandler), resembles Marina Gregg, glamorous murderer in *The Mirror Crack'd* (Christie), more than either resembles Miss Marple, the detective in *Mirror Crack'd*.

 Social resemblance across authors, distractor from inside
 ----------------------------------------------------------

 These hypotheses start to get pretty weak, because we can't be confident that social similarity *ought* to trump genre and authorial style.
 I have accordingly not created many of them.

+65. Isabel Archer, in *Portrait of a Lady* (Henry James) resembles Gwendolyn Harleth in *Daniel Deronda* (George Eliot) more than either character resembles Madame Merle in *Portrait.* (Both Isabel and Gwendolyn are independent spirits trapped in marriages to manipulative husbands.
+James is said to have drawn explicitly on Eliot’s novels (and perhaps specifically on Harleth) as models for Archer: see Leon Edel in the References.
+However, no comparison involving James is going to be easy.)

+66. Gilbert Osmond, in *Portrait of a Lady* (Henry James) resembles Henleigh Mallinger Grandcourt in *Daniel Deronda* (George Eliot) more than either character resembles Daniel Deronda in *Deronda.* (Our working hypothesis is that cruel, manipulative husbands resemble each other more than they resemble stand-up guys.)

 67. Arthur Donnithorne, in *Adam Bede* (George Eliot) resembles Alec d’Urberville in *Tess of the d’Urbervilles* (Thomas Hardy) more than either character resembles Daniel Deronda in *Deronda* (Eliot).